showlotus/NeedClipboard/README.md

 # NeedClipboard

-A clipboard widget for windows.
+A clipboard app for windows.

 ## Shortcut Keys